ShogoMakishima22/INFORMATICS_573_ASSIGNMENT_4/README.md

 ---

-## Project Overview
+## Overview

-This project implements a comprehensive DNA sequence analysis program in R that processes the chr1_GL383518v1_alt genomic sequence.
+This assignment implements a comprehensive DNA sequence analysis program in R that processes the chr1_GL383518v1_alt genomic sequence.
 The program demonstrates fundamental base R programming concepts including file I/O operations, string manipulation, data structure creation and manipulation, flow control using loops and conditionals, and robust error handling.

 The analysis performs four main tasks:
 1. Reading and extracting specific positions from the DNA sequence